rapid7/bix/README.md

 Usually this method is used for styles used across the entire application, so placing this in your entry JavaScript file (for Webpack / Browserify) or at the top of your closure will ensure that the styles are available to components downstream.

 Also, you can rest easy writing your styles.
-All styles your store in bix are automatically prefixed using [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer), the same prefixer that Radium uses for it's own autoprefixing, so you can just focus on writing the styles you want.
+All styles you store in bix are automatically prefixed using [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer), the same prefixer that Radium uses for it's own autoprefixing, so you can just focus on writing the styles you want.

 ### Component styles